Ayesha-bilal/student-management-system-/README.md

-# university-management-system-
+# student-management-system-
-a university management system using typescript
+a student management system using typescript